-There are many important Buddhist sites in Daegu which are popular amongst practitioners and visitors.
+Many important Buddhist sites in Daegu are popular amongst practitioners and visitors.
 The Donghwa Temple atop Ponang Mountain has distinctive architectural details that blend in the buildings with the surroundings.
 Haein Temple is another popular and most significant sites in South Korea.
 This temple is the home to the oldest and most complete collection of Buddhist scriptures, Tripitaka Koreana.

 #5 Culture rooted in history

-The “Modern History Streets” in the Jung-gu are beautifully illustrate the rich and rooted history of Daegu.
+The “Modern History Streets” in the Jung-gu beautifully illustrate Daegu’s rich and rooted history.
 You can follow five different routes to explore about a century worth of local history and amongst them, Course 2 – Modern Culture Alley is the most popular one.
 Here, you will be able to explore attractions like Daegu’s first Western-style building, Gyesan Catholic Church, and the Daegu Yangnyeongsi Museum of Oriental Medicine.

 #6 Daegu is both modern yet traditional

-The city of Daegu is deeply rooted in tradition while being modern and advanced like a metropolitan.
-You can see the traditional roots of the city in places like the Otgol Village, a traditional hanok village.
+The city of Daegu is deeply rooted in tradition while being modern and advanced like a metropolitan one.
+You can see the city’s traditional roots in places like the Otgol Village, a traditional hanok village.
 These houses are owned by the Gyeongju Choi clan for about 400 years.
-You can get a feel of the country’s past when you visit Daegu by looking at these houses even though they have been restored over time.
+You can get a feel of the country’s past when you visit Daegu by looking at these houses, even though they have been restored over time.

 #7 Home to Korea’s biggest and oldest oriental medicine market

 Daegu Yangnyeongsi Market is one of the best places to explore in the city.
-It is a vibrant yet age old oriental medicine market that was opened in 1658.
+It is a vibrant yet age-old oriental medicine market that was opened in 1658.
 Even now, about half of the Korean medicinal herb trade happens in this market!
-You can find traditional remedies ranging from herbs to insects to frogs for every ailment you can imagine.
+You can find traditional remedies ranging from herbs to insects to frogs for every ailment.

 #8 Daegu is quirky

 As you visit Daegu, you will realize that the city certainly has a quirky side.
-There are unique festivals like body painting festival as well as unique attractions.
-For example, the King Sejong’s umbilical cord shrine houses the placenta and umbilical cords of his children.
+There are unique festivals like the body painting festivals as well as unique attractions.
+For example, King Sejong’s umbilical cord shrine houses his children’s placenta and umbilical cords.
 There are other quirky destinations like Harry Potter Hogsmeade cafe and many more that you can enjoy if you like things a bit out there!

-#9 Enjoy the taste of best coffee in South Korea
+#9 Enjoy the taste of the best coffee in South Korea

 #10 Breathtaking Dalgubeol Lantern Festival

-The Dalgubeol Lantern Festival is organized annually to celebrate Buddha’s Birthday at the Daegu Duryu Park.
-To celebrate the occasion, there are thousands of lanterns floating above the park ground making up for a magnificent view!
+The Dalgubeol Lantern Festival is organized annually to celebrate Buddha’s Birthday at Daegu Duryu Park.
+To celebrate the occasion, thousands of lanterns float above the park ground, making up for a magnificent view!